Foundation for Developers

-This course is suitable for developers who will be working in either Linux or Windows environments, however the labs environment is provided in Linux only we give you plenty of help and your experience will not be compromized.
+This course is suitable for developers who will be working in either Linux or Windows environments, however the labs environment is provided in Linux only.
 The course covers Alfresco 4.0 onwards.
 You will need the following to complete this course:

 - a web browser including IE 9 or later, Chrome, Firefox or Safari.

 You have access to the course for a period of 45 days from the day of registration.